RavinduRB/AutoSign/README.md

 1. **Dynamic Font Selection**
    Choose from a curated collection of beautiful script and handwriting fonts, such as "Dancing Script," "Great Vibes," and "Pacifico," to create a signature that reflects your style.

-2. **Real-Time Signature Preview**
+2. **Real Time Signature Preview**
    Enter your name in the input field, select your preferred font, and see your signature update instantly in the preview area.

 3. **Clear and Reset**
-   Quickly reset the name and preview with the click of a button for easy re-customization.
+   Quickly reset the name and preview with the click of a button for easy recustomization.

 4. **Save as an Image**
-   Generate a high-resolution PNG of your signature using a hidden canvas, allowing you to download and use it on documents, websites, or other digital platforms.
+   Generate a high resolution PNG of your signature using a hidden canvas, allowing you to download and use it on documents, websites, or other digital platforms.

 5. **Responsive and Intuitive Design**
    Built with **Tailwind CSS**, the interface is modern, clean, and fully responsive, ensuring a seamless experience across all devices.